Ultrafilters in the random real model: Forcing multiple -pathways

 \section{Forcing multiple $\mathfrak{d}$-pathways}

 We now apply the results from the previous section to establish the existence of multiple $\mathfrak{d}$-pathways in certain random and Cohen models.
-Having that goal in mind, we find it convenient to introduce the following notion:
+Having that goal in mind, we need to introduce a couple of definitions.